 That turned out to be a load of rubbish, of course, as PC gaming continues to flourish.

 The relationship between the two sets of gamers is set for an interesting turn as Sony and Microsoft enters the next age of consoles.
-Both the PS4 Pro and Project Scorpio are more like PCs than ever with bumped up specs and letting users tweak their graphics settings.
+Both the PS4 Pro and Xbox One X are more like PCs than ever with bumped up specs and letting users tweak their graphics settings.

 2. Expensive upgrades

 Ever wondered why your shoes have holes in?
 Or why you never have enough cash to go out?

 That's because you're a PC Gamer and all of your pay packet has been spent on upgrades.
 This isn't just a one off spend either, it's incremental.

 Perhaps you want to install an Nvidia GTX Titan Xp to game in true 4K.
 Oh wait, you can't, because you spent all of your money on the GPU already and have nothing left for the new processor to really reap the benefits.

 Of course, all of the above is also a benefit of PC gaming, but having to spend a month's wages on a handful of components to get the best experience going is never going to be ideal.
 Upgrading is never-ending, so you'd better hope your wallet is too.

 3. Driver issues